YouWeiParra/YouWeiParra/README.md

 So... basically yeah.
 I'm just here to try out coding, nothing crazy.
 You might know me from my other accounts, most notably Discord.

-also if you are bothered procrastinating, try to find all (wait how many) 10 active pfps, this is one of them.
+also if you are bothered procrastinating, try to find all (wait how many) 12 active pfps, this is one of them (Pfp 6 - Discord Dandelion)

 <!---
 YouWeiParra/YouWeiParra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.